Auditory Integration Training, AIT, Berard AIT, Auditory, Auditory Integration

 Anytime Berard AIT brings benefits, it is always a combination of the Berard AIT and the child's own efforts and opportunities in life after Berard AIT.
 The more ones does with Berard AIT's results, be mild results or striking results, the greater the gains can be.
 During Berard AIT and for 3 or 4 months after, parents often see both positive and negative changes as the brain adjusts to the hearing retraining.

-A Child who Participates in Berard AIT May Begin to Experience a Very Different Environment Than Before
+A Participant Doing AIT May Begin to Experience a Very Different Environment Than Before

-Here of some things that may change for your child after Berard AIT:
+Here are of some things that may change for a participant after AIT

 • Many children experience clear and dramatic benefits, while others are simply calmer and more comfortable.

-• Family voices may sound different to your child
+• Family voices may sound different to the participant after AIT sessions.

 • Food may taste and smell differently